PrivSec-dev/privsec.dev/content/os/Linux-Desktop-Hardening.md

 Snap permissions can be managed via the Snap Store or Ubuntu's custom patched GNOME Control Center.

 One caveat with Snap packages is that you only have control over the interfaces declared in their manifests.
-For example, snap has seperate interfaces for `audio-playback` and `audio-record`; however, some packages will only declare the legacy `pulseaudio` interface which grants them permission to both play and record audio.
+For example, snap has separate interfaces for `audio-playback` and `audio-record`; however, some packages will only declare the legacy `pulseaudio` interface which grants them permission to both play and record audio.
 Likewise, some applications may work perfectly fine with Wayland, but the package maintainer may only declare the X11 interface in their manifest.
 For these cases, you need to reach out to the maintainer of the Snap package to update the manifest accordingly.

 ### Firejail